 5. Verify that provisions exist for the review and approval of procurement documents.
 Ensure that changes to procurement documents are subject to the same degree of control, review, and approval as those utilized in the preparation of the original documents.

+6. Verify that the applicant (1) has measures and associated acceptance criteria to review and approve design outputs, and (2) performs adequate review and approval of design outputs in accordance with these measures.

 Specific Guidance.
 Review a representative sample of the applicant’s and its contractors’ procurement documents and verify that controls have been adequately implemented.
 A representative sample could include documents of the applicant and two or three of its contractors.